x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-s-new-in-exchange-2013-exchange-2013-help.md

   - **Session indifference**   With Exchange 2010, session affinity to the Client Access server role was required for several protocols.
 In Exchange 2013, the client access and mailbox components reside on the same Mailbox server.
 Because the Client Access server simply proxies all connections for a user to a specific Mailbox server, no session affinity is required at the Client Access servers.
 This allows inbound connections to Client Access servers to be balanced using techniques provided by load-balancing technology like least connection or round-robin.

   - **Deployment simplicity**   With an Exchange 2010 site-resilient design, you needed up to eight different namespaces: two Internet Protocol namespaces, two for Outlook Web App fallback, one for Autodiscover, two for RPC Client Access, and one for SMTP.
 A legacy namespace was also required if you were upgrading from Exchange 2003 or Exchange 2007.
 With Exchange 2013, the minimum number of namespaces drops to two.
-If you’re coexisting with Exchange 2007, you still need to create a legacy hostname, but if you’re coexisting with Exchange 2010 or you’re installing a new Exchange 2013 organization, the minimum number of namespaces you need is two: one for client protocols and one for Autodiscover.
+If you're coexisting with Exchange 2007, you still need to create a legacy hostname, but if you're coexisting with Exchange 2010 or you're installing a new Exchange 2013 organization, the minimum number of namespaces you need is two: one for client protocols and one for Autodiscover.
 You may also need an SMTP namespace.

 As a result of these architectural changes, there have been some changes to client connectivity.
 First, RPC is no longer a supported direct access protocol.
 This means that all Outlook connectivity must take place using RPC over HTTP (also known as Outlook Anywhere).
 At first glance, this may seem like a limitation, but it actually has some added benefits.
 The most obvious benefit is that there is no need to have the RPC client access service on the Client Access server.
 This results in the reduction of two namespaces that would normally be required for a site-resilient solution.
 In addition, there is no longer any requirement to provide affinity for the RPC client access service.

 Second, Outlook clients no longer connect to a server FQDN as they have done in all previous versions of Exchange.
-Outlook uses Autodiscover to create a new connection point comprised of mailbox GUID, @ symbol, and the domain portion of the user’s primary SMTP address.
+Outlook uses Autodiscover to create a new connection point comprised of mailbox GUID, @ symbol, and the domain portion of the user's primary SMTP address.
 This simple change results in a near elimination of the unwelcome message of "Your administrator has made a change to your mailbox.
 Please restart."
 Only Outlook 2007 and higher versions are supported with Exchange 2013.

 The high availability model of the mailbox component has not changed significantly since Exchange 2010.
 The unit of high availability is still the database availability group (DAG).
 The DAG still uses Windows Server failover clustering.
 Continuous replication still supports both file mode and block mode replication.
 However, there have been some improvements.
 Failover times have been reduced as a result of transaction log code improvements and deeper checkpoint on the passive databases.
 The Exchange Store service has been re-written in managed code (see the "Managed Store" section later in this topic).
 Now, each database runs under its own process, allowing for isolation of store issues to a single database.